AstraZeneca Solar Canopy & EVC Hub

 renewable energy asset

-The structure serves a dual purpose as a fuel station for the future.
+The structure serves a dual purpose as a renewable energy asset and as a fuel station for the future.
 We integrated six 22kW AC electric vehicle chargers directly into the Solar Canopy columns.

 Thanks to the prefabrication process, cabling routes were pre-planned and concealed within the structure.
 There is no unsightly retrofitted conduit or external cabling, ensuring a clean, waterproof finish.